jakobhelton/jakobhelton.github.io/README.md

 # jakobhelton.github.io

 This is the source repository for my personal website at [jakobhelton.github.io](https://jakobhelton.github.io).
-I am an astrophysicist and Evolving Universe Postdoctoral Fellow at Penn State.
+I am an astrophysicist and Evolving Universe Postdoctoral Fellow in the Department of Astronomy and Astrophysics at The Pennsylvania State University.
 The site covers my research, publications, presentations, blog, and art.

 ## Setup